ttres/web-demo-wiki/Home.md

 ![LEVEL 2](http://www.qyjohn.net/wp-content/uploads/2017/03/Slide5.png)

 Using a shared file system is probably OK for web applications with reasonably limited traffic, but will be be problematic when the traffic to your site increases.
 At that point you can scale out your front end to have as many web servers as you want, but your web application is limited by the capability of the shared file system running on a single server.
-In this level, we will resovle this issue by moving the shared storage from one web server to S3.
-This way, the web servers only handle critical business, while the images are being served by S3.
+In this level, we will resolve this issue by moving the shared storage from one web server to S3.
+This way, the web servers only handle your critical business logic, while the images are being served by S3.

 We first terminate the web server running NFS client.
 Then we edit /etc/exports on the web server running NFS server to disable (comment out) the NFS exports and stop nfs-kernel-server service.
 We no longer need a share file system in the level.